 - have not completed your overseas study before applying for the OS-HELP loan.

-For short-term international study programs, (other than semester length exchange, intercampus exchange and study abroad programs) a full-time load is calculated by a formula that takes account of both the credit points and the length of time of the overseas study.
+For short-term international study programs, (other than semester length exchange, intercampus exchange and study abroad programs) a full-time load is calculated by a formula, as advised by the Australian Government Department of Education and Training.
+This formula takes account of both - the credit points you will be attaining and the length of time of your overseas study.
 Travel dates to and from the study program are not included in the calculation.

 In general, the following are regarded as full time study loads for OS-HELP purposes: